MobileApp251/react-test/TUTORIAL.md

 const onboardingData: OnboardingItem[] = [
   {
     id: 1,
-    title: 'Welcome to Demo App',
+    title: "Welcome to Demo App",
+    description:
-    description: 'Learn how to write effective unit tests for your React Native app',
+      "Learn how to write effective unit tests for your React Native app",
-    emoji: '👋',
+    emoji: "👋",
   },
   {
     id: 2,
-    title: 'Test with Confidence',
+    title: "Test with Confidence",
-    description: 'Use Jest and React Native Testing Library for reliable tests',
+    description: "Use Jest and React Native Testing Library for reliable tests",
-    emoji: '✅',
+    emoji: "✅",
   },
   {
     id: 3,
-    title: 'CI/CD Integration',
+    title: "CI/CD Integration",
-    description: 'Automate your testing workflow with GitHub Actions',
+    description: "Automate your testing workflow with GitHub Actions",
-    emoji: '🚀',
+    emoji: "🚀",
   },
 ];